Gouache-app/docs/docs/intro.md

 sidebar_position: 1
 ---

-# Welcome to Gouache 👋🏽
+# Welcome to Gouache

 Welcome to the [Gouache app](https://gouache.app/) documentation.
+Gouache will helps your team collaborate, prototyping & uniformise your apps from design to prod.

-In this documentation, you'll find first how to use the [Gouache platform](https://gouache.app/) and after how to use our [React hook](https://github.com/gouache-app/use-gouache).
+Here, you'll find how to use the [Gouache platform](https://gouache.app/) and how to use our [React hook](https://github.com/gouache-app/use-gouache).

 ## Before you start